SteffenBlake/pixxel-nvim/README.md

 ## [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua)
 VSCode style File browser on lefthand side + tabs on the top. nvim-tree supports a bunch of commands for adding/removing/changing files and directories

-- [ ] TODO: Figure out how to fix the fact that barbecue breaks if you open a directory directly with nvim initially, despite the fact that nvim-tree works fine in this scenario

 ## [harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2)
 Navigation tool for quickly "remembering" the last place you were in a buffer when you change buffers, providing a "history" style functionality to quickly hop back to the last place you were in the prior buffer.
 Has "hot" memory for quick swapping between 4 buffers